google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 ### Azure Service Bus {#azure}

-The Go CDK can recieve messages from an [Azure Service Bus][] subscription.
+The Go CDK can receive messages from an [Azure Service Bus][] subscription.
 The URL for subscribing is the topic name with the subscription name in the `subscription` query parameter.
 `pubsub.OpenSubscription` will use the environment variable